platformland/electric-book/book/text/adoption.md

 # Adoption

-While designing for self service is probably the most important thing you can do encourage people to use it, it is not the only factor.
+While designing for self service is probably the most important thing you can do to encourage people to use a platform, it is not the only factor.
 At different stages in the adoption of a platform you may need to employ additional approaches.
 These include, ensuring that early adopters become evangelists, learning to say 'no', and the right type of mandates all play a part.

 ## 1. Use early adopters to demonstrate capability and build trust